 Two years ago, Within reach 2019 offered a cautiously optimistic outlook on the career advancement and leadership opportunities for women professionals at financial services institutions.
-Then came COVID-19, straining the resources of organizations, management teams, and individual employees around the world to maintain communication, productivity, and personal lives when nearly everyone was confined to their residences.
+Then came COVID-19, straining the resources of organisations, management teams and individual employees around the world to maintain communication, productivity and personal lives when nearly everyone was confined to their residences.

-Looking back, the recognized abilities of women leaders to drive collaborative activity have proven especially effective in the remote work environment.
+Looking back, the recognised abilities of women leaders to drive collaborative activity have proven especially effective in the remote work environment.

 Today, as companies now move to a hybrid work environment, wherein some staff are primarily in the office while others largely work from home and occasionally schedule in-person meetings with colleagues and clients, the essential issues of 2019 remain:

-Organizations in banking, capital markets, investment management, insurance, and real estate are again reminded of the specific steps they have taken—and programs they are impelled to continue—to train and mentor female staff, develop a pipeline of talent, and promote women into senior management and C-suite roles.
+Organisations in banking, capital markets, investment management, insurance and real estate are again reminded of the specific steps they have taken—and programs they are impelled to continue—to train and mentor female staff, develop a pipeline of talent, and promote women into senior management and C-suite roles.